-With LENA, one would get a large amount of neutrinos from $^7\mathrm{Be}$, arround $\sim 5.4\,10^3/\mathrm{day}$.
-Depending on the signal-to-background ratio, this would provide a sensitivity for time variations in the $^7\mathrm{Be}$ neutrino flux of $\sim 0.5\%$ during one month of measuring time.
+With LENA, one would get a large amount of neutrinos from 7Be, arround ~ $5.4 \ 10^3$ /day.
+Depending on the signal-to-background ratio, this would provide a sensitivity for time variations in the 7Be neutrino flux of ~ 0.5% during one month of measuring time.
 Such a sensitivity may give information at a unique level on helioseismology (pressure or temperature fluctuations) and on a possible magnetic moment interaction with a timely varying solar magnetic field.

 The pep neutrinos neutrinos are expected also to be recorded at a rate of 210/day, this would provide a better understanding the global solar neutrino luminosity.
 The neutrino flux from the CNO cycle is theoretically predicted only with the lowest accuracy (30%) of all solar neutrino fluxes.
 Therefore, LENA would provide a new opportunity for a detailed study of solar physics.
-However, the observation of such solar neutrinos in these detectors, through i.e. elastic scattering, is not a simple task, since neutrino events cannot be separated from the background, and it can be accomplished only if the detector contamination will be kept very low [60].
+However, the observation of such solar neutrino events cannot be separated from the background, and it can be accomplished only if the detector contamination will be kept very low [61].
 Moreover, only mono-energetic sources as such mentioned can be detected, taking advantage of the Compton-like shoulder edge produced in the event spectrum.

-Recently, it has been investigated the possibility to register 8B solar neutrinos by means of the charged current interaction with the ^{13}C [61] nuclei naturally contained in organic scintillators.
-Even, if the event signal does not keep the directionality of the neutrino, it can be separated from the background by exploiting the time and space coincidence with the subsequent decay of the produced ^{13}N nuclei (remaining background of about 60/year corresponding to a redution factor of $\sim 3\ 10^{-4}$) [62].
+Recently, it has been investigated the possibility to register 8B solar neutrinos by means of the charged current interaction with the 13C [62] nuclei naturally contained in organic scintillators.
+Even, if the event signal does not keep the directionality of the neutrino, it can be separated from the background by exploiting the time and space coincidence with the subsequent decay of the produced 13N nuclei (remaining background of about 60/year corresponding to a reduction factor of ~ 3 10-4) [63].
 Around 360 events of this type per year can be estimated for LENA.
 A deformation due to the MSW-effect should be observable in the low-energy regime after a couple of years of measurements.